converged-computing/flux-cloud/README.md

 ## TODO

+ - we should not have bash scripts, generate templates instead.
+ - add avail zones to debug output
  - should have generic template provided by library
  - cloud-select could estimate the cost?
  - run and add more cluster examples